-Kris Matthews has over 17 years' experience in the real estate and information technology industries.
+Kris Matthews has over 18 years' experience in the real estate and information technology industries.

 Mr Matthews commenced with Micro Developments in May 1997 which was later acquired by RP Data in November 1999.
-In his current role he is responsible for overseeing Industry Development, which includes strategic partnerships, acquisition and Asia Pacific Business Development.
+RP Data is now known as CoreLogic and in his current role, Mr Matthews is responsible for overseeing Emerging Markets, which includes strategic partnerships, acquisition and International Business Development.